Ingatestone Hall: History

 William Petre bought Ingatestone manor soon after the Dissolution of the Monasteries for some £850 and commissioned the building of the house.

 In June 1561, Queen Elizabeth I spent several nights at Ingatestone Hall on her royal progress, where she held court.
 The Petre family laid on a lavish welcome, procuring food and drink and decorating the house.

 In November 1564, Lady Katherine Gray was transferred to the charge of Sir William Petre.
-For two years she was in his custody, and resided at Ingatestone Hall; where she was then removed to the care of Sir John Wentworth (a kinsman of Petre's first wife) at Gosfield Hall.
+For two years she was in his custody, and resided at Ingatestone Hall; where she was then removed to the care of Sir John Wentworth (a kinsman of Petre's first wife) at Gosfield Hall.In September 1553, a courtier lent money to William Petre to play at "pass dice" with Mary I of England at Hampton Court.

 The Petre family were recusants, remaining loyal to the Roman Catholic Church after the English Reformation had turned the Kingdom of England into a Protestant country.
 Statutes were passed prohibiting Catholic worship in England, the Book of Common Prayer was established as the official liturgy of the Church of England, and practising Catholics faced severe punishments.
 Like many noble Catholic families, the Petres worshipped in secret, holding clandestine Catholic Mass in the private family chapel at Ingatestone Hall.

-The first Baron Petre, Sir John Petre, befriended the composer William Byrd, also a Catholic.
+John Petre, 1st Baron Petre, befriended the composer William Byrd, also a Catholic.
 In 1589–90, Byrd spent Christmas with the family at Ingatestone along with John Petre's half sister Dorothy Petre and her husband Nicholas Wadham later co-founders of Wadham College, Oxford and in 1593 Byrd took up residence in the neighbouring village of Stondon Massey.
 Byrd supported the Petre family's covert Catholic worship by composing a comprehensive repertory of choral music to be sung in the private chapels at Ingatestone and nearby Thorndon Hall, the other Petre family property.
 The compositions included two sets of motets called Gradualia (1605 and 1607) and a set of three Mass settings, such as the Mass for Four Voices (1592–3), works first heard at Ingatestone that are now considered to be some of the finest examples of Tudor music.

 The Petre family sheltered a number of Catholic priests at Ingatestone, among them was St. John Payne, who was executed in 1582.
 The hall contains two priest holes that were used for this purpose.

 In the late 18th century Robert Petre, 9th Baron Petre moved the family seat to Thorndon Hall and rented Ingatestone Hall out to tenants.

 In 1876 much of Thorndon Hall was destroyed by fire.
 During World War I, Lionel Petre, 16th Baron Petre was killed in action in 1915 and his widow, Lady Rasch, decided to move back to Ingatestone.

 During the Second World War, the house was let to Wanstead High School.
 In the 1950s, Essex County Council used the north wing to house the Essex Record Office and mounted annual exhibitions there until the late 1970s.